martingenaizir/sb-audio-challenge/README.md

     - The ability to configure folders was not added to the FS.

 - Validations
-    - The error handler exposes date regardless the environment.
+    - The error handler exposes data regardless of the environment.
     - The storage modules (FS and DB) has weak validations, and in some cases none at all.
     - The domains have weak data validation.